 Along with your accommodation you should book your tour from Eilat to Petra in advance.
 There are lots of day tours to Petra so just choose one with good reviews and a suitable price.
 The day trip price can go from $200 to $270 per person, depending on the company and if they provide lunch.
 Plus, remember that you will have to pay at the border for the visa to Jordan and the border fees (around $130 per person).
 A bit pricy, no?
 Although it is worth it.

 There are also tours for two and three days in Petra.
 They of course are more expensive, but if you are staying more than one night in Jordan, you don’t need to pay for a visa, which is $60.
+Why do you need to pay for visa for a half day I don’t understand.
+You can do and see a lot more if you do a longer trip, and pictures here are things I don’t have on my site.
 I know, that is confusing.
-Why do you need to pay for visa for a half day I don’t understand.

 If you are looking for something safe than you better travel to Petra from Eilat with a tour agency, but if you like an adventure and want to save money, you can go to Petra without any tour guide or agency.
 Although it is better if you have company.
 So how to do it?